 This natural beauty borders another national park called Paanajärvi in Russia.
 Oulanka can be a magical fairytale, especially during winter time when everything is white and idyllic.
 The first people known to have inhabited the lands of this national park are the Sami people from Lapland.
 And they sure had a lovely place to live at; the Oulanka Park is rich with flora and fauna and offers a bunch of breathtaking sights.
 In summer Oulanka is covered with the most attractive flowers of the area – the wild orchids.
 Even though you might not have heard of it, you must know that Oulanka is one of the most popular national parks in Finland.
 And what most people like doing here is hiking.
 There are several trekking trails, some of them open throughout the whole year.

 Gates of the Arctic

 Location: Alaska, USA

 The Gates of the Arctic – it already sounds mysterious and desirable, right?
-This national park is a true wonder and is known to be the northernmost national park in the U.S. The thing with this park is that it is truly beautiful.
-Unfortunately, it is barely visited by tourists and the main reason for this is that the national park has no roads or trails that can make the visit of the tourists easy and available.
+This national park is a real wonder and is known to be the northernmost national park in the U.S. The thing with this park is that it is gorgeous.
+Unfortunately, it is rarely visited by tourists and the main reason for this is that the national park has no roads or trails that can visit the visitors accessible and available.
 However, hikers can still go on an adventure and enjoy the beauty of this national park, even camp there when possible.
-The area of the Gates of the Arctic are mainly covered in parts of the Brooks Range and six wild and scenic rivers such as: Alatna River, John River, Kobuk River and others.
+The area of the Gates of the Arctic is mainly covered in parts of the Brooks Range and six wild and scenic rivers such as Alatna River, John River, Kobuk River and others.